Become a Foster Care Volunteer

 DCACC relies on foster families to sometimes shelter adoptable adult and small animals.
 The noises, sights and smells of a shelter environment sometimes cause otherwise gentle, loving animals to show signs of distress that cause them to appear less outgoing and less desirable to potential adopters.
 By placing these animals in a foster home environment, we are able to provide them with the one-on-one care & time they require to find their forever home.

-All fosters must complete the DCACC Foster Program Application (please print, complete and mail back to DCACC) and pass a home visit evaluation.
+All fosters must complete the DCACC Foster Program Application ,please print, complete and mail or fax back to DCACC.
 For more information, please visit the DCACC site or call our Foster Care Coordinator at (630) 407-2800.